DrafaKiller/ObserverPattern-dart/README.md

 }
 ```

-In the `User` class, only the `say` method is annotated with `@observe`, which means only it will be observable in the generated `UserSubject` class.
+In the `User` class, only the `say` method is annotated with `@observe`, which means it will be the only observable element in the generated `UserSubject` class.
-The other elements of the class will not be included in the generated class.
+The other elements of the class will not be observable.

 The `@observe` annotation overrides the `@subject` annotation, so if you use both, only the elements annotated with `@observe` will be observable.